phocks/phocks.github.io/_posts/2014-08-03-strange-cases-jekyll-and-hyde.md

 2. Rename your resulting repository to ```username.github.io``` (replacintg *username* with your username of course)
 3. That's it, pretty much! (you'll probably want to edit/delete/add your own posts in the ```_posts``` directory and customise the ```_config.yaml``` file of course)

+Start sharing your new <abbr title="Uniform Resource Locator. i.e. blahblah.github.io">URL</abbr>!

-You can edit all of the site files directly on GitHub's web interface, or clone a copy locally..
+You can edit all of the site files directly on GitHub's web interface, or else clone a copy locally, and hack away.
+You might also wish to satiate your curiosity further and try out some other Jekyll themes, [Hyde](http://hyde.getpoole.com/) for example.

+So anyway I'm about to begin reading [this book](http://www.amazon.com/gp/product/0141439734/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0141439734&linkCode=as2&tag=phocks-20&linkId=TTIKGAK5AAUWLA4V), which strangely enough, I have never read before.